 Coding Dojo offers a coding bootcamp to beginner-level students that can help them develop their skills in programming languages.
 Students do not need any previous experience to attend this bootcamp.

-The goal of the Coding Dojo coding bootcamp is to foster the development of coding abilities across a range of popular programming languages by emphasizing the provision of a hands-on learning experience.
+This bootcamp lasts 12 weeks, but if a student needs time and assistance to complete the coursework, grace time is also offered.
+The Coding Dojo coding bootcamp aims to foster the development of coding abilities across a range of popular programming languages by providing a hands-on learning experience.

-The pricing of this online bootcamp is $16,495, which is a bit pricey.
+The pricing of this online bootcamp is $16,495, which is pricey.
 It can be paid upfront or through personal loans.
 Furthermore, scholarships are available for those making less than $40,000 yearly, women, minorities, veterans, and students looking for career reinvention.

 Coding Dojo gives pupils an advantage by providing skills and career counseling.
 They claim to have assisted graduates in obtaining employment at some of the most coveted IT firms in the world, such as Google, Facebook, and Microsoft.